pythops/iwdrs/Readme.md

-# iwdrs - Rust bindings for iwd
+# iwdrs - Rust crate for iwd

 ## Implemented (fully or partially) APIs